mdabagia/mdabagia.github.io/index.markdown

 *   What can we prove?
 *   From this theoretical foundation, can we derive efficient and generalizable machine learning systems?

-Outside of research I love music, which is doubtlessly thanks to many years of training in piano performance and composition at the [Suzuki Music Institute of Dallas](https://www.suzukimusicdallas.org/) where I studied under Dr. Bret Serrin.
+Outside of research I love music, which is doubtlessly thanks to many years of training in piano performance and composition at the [Suzuki Music Institute of Dallas](https://www.suzukimusicdallas.org/) where I studied with Dr. Bret Serrin.
 I also enjoy cooking, reading (science fiction & world history in particular), and the great outdoors.

 ## Papers

 * * *

-### 2022
 [Assemblies of neurons learn to classify well-separated distributions](https://proceedings.mlr.press/v178/dabagia22a.html) [(Presentation recording)](https://slideslive.com/38985672)

 _with Christos Papadimitriou & Santosh Vempala_

-### 2021

 [Drop, Swap, and Generate: A Self-Supervised Approach for Generating Neural Activity](https://proceedings.neurips.cc/paper/2021/file/58182b82110146887c02dbd78719e3d5-Paper.pdf)